corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< /note >}}

-The schema structure changes in Corda 4.0 require data to be propagated to new tables and columns based on the existing rows and specific node configuration (for example, node legal name).
-Such migrations cannot be expressed by the DDL script, so they need to be performed by the Database Management Tool (or a Corda node).
-These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x - for example, upgrading from 4.5 to 4.8.
+The schema structure changes in Corda 4.0 require data to be propagated to new tables and columns based on the existing rows and specific node configuration, for example, node legal name.
+Such migrations cannot be expressed by the DDL script, so they need to be performed by the Database Management Tool or a node.
+These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x, for example, upgrading from 4.5 to 4.8.

 The Database Management Tool can execute the remaining data upgrade.
-As the schema structure is already created in the 3rd step, the tool can connect with *restricted* database permissions.
+As the schema structure is already created in the third step, the tool can connect with *restricted* database permissions.
 The only activities in this step are inserts/upgrades data rows, and no alterations to the schema are applied.

-You can reuse the tool configuration directory (with modifications) created in Step 3.1, or you can run the tool accessing the base directory of a Corda node (for which the data update is being performed).
+You can modify the tool configuration directory created in Step 3.1, or you can run the tool accessing the base directory of a node for which the data update is being performed.
-In the latter case no configuration modification is needed, however the Database Migration Tool needs to be run from within the same machine as a Corda node runs.
+In the latter case, no configuration modification is needed, however, the Database Migration Tool needs to be run from within the same machine as a node.

 If you are reusing the tool configuration directory:

-1. Ensure `myLegalName` setting in `node.conf` is set with a node name for which the data update will be run (for example, while upgrading database schema used by a node `O=PartyA,L=London,C=GB`, assign the same value to `myLegalName`).
+1. Ensure `myLegalName` setting in `node.conf` is set with a node name for which the data update will be run.
+For example, while upgrading the database schema used by a node `O=PartyA,L=London,C=GB`, assign the same value to `myLegalName`.

 {{< warning >}}
 Any `node.conf` misconfiguration may cause data row migration to be wrongly applied.
-This may happen silently (without any error).
+This may happen silently, without throwing an error.
-The value of `myLegalName` must exactly match the node name that is used in the given database schema.{{< /warning >}}
+The value of `myLegalName` must exactly match the node name that is used in the given database schema.
+{{< /warning >}}

-2. Create `cordapps` subdirectory and copy the CorDapps used by the Corda node.
+2. Create a `cordapps` subdirectory and copy the CorDapps used by the node.

 3. Change the database user to one with *restricted permissions*.
-This ensures no database alteration is performed by this step.To run the remaining data migration, run:
+This ensures the database cannot be alterated.
+To run the remaining data migration, run:

 ```shell
 java -jar tools-database-manager-4.0-RC03.jar execute-migration -b . --core-schemas --app-schemas